-Payments compensated state-owned agricultural input manufacturers' losses resulting from selling their products to farmers at the state administered price for the purpose of reducing farmers' production cost.
+Subsidy made to compensate state-owned agricultural input manufacturers' losses resulting from selling their products to farmers at the state administered price for the purpose of reducing farmers' production cost.
 Fertiliser, pesticide and mulching film costs were covered.
-Source: Ministry of Finance (MOF), People's Republic of China, Outlay Documents of the Ministry of Finance.

 Use of labels: Production limits: NO; Variable payment rates: NO; Input constraints: NO.